Networks with many structural scales: a Renormalization Group perspective

-Given the absence of a natural Euclidean embedding for complex networks, traditional length-scale transformations, exploiting translational invariance, were deemed unfeasible until recently \cite{Radicchi, Rozenfeld2007}.
-In particular, small-world effects, evidenced by short path lengths between nodes, further complicate block identification or affine transformations \cite{Cohen2003, WS, Rozenfeld2007,Rozenfeld2010}.
-Nevertheless, various techniques have been proposed to tile the network, exploiting specific scale-invariant properties as a function of the number of links along any shortest path between two nodes \cite{Radicchi}.
-These include box-covering methods \cite{Makse2005, Rozenfeld2010} and embeddings into hyperbolic geometry, which offer a novel approach for understanding complex network structures and dynamics \cite{Serrano2008, Serrano2018}.
-These approaches often rely on finite-size scaling analysis, which becomes unfeasible for fixed-size networks, complicating their practical application.
-Consequently, fully characterizing scale-invariant properties in real networks remains an open challenge.
+Given the lack of a natural Euclidean embedding for complex networks, traditional length-scale transformations using translational invariance were deemed unfeasible until recently \cite{Radicchi, Rozenfeld2007}.
+In particular, small-world effects, characterized by short path lengths between nodes, further complicate block identification or affine transformations in networks \cite{Cohen2003, WS, Rozenfeld2007,Rozenfeld2010}.
+Nevertheless, various techniques have been proposed to tile networks \cite{Radicchi}.
+These include box-covering techniques \cite{Makse2005, Rozenfeld2010}, spectral partitioning \cite{Gfeller}, and hyperbolic geometry embeddings, which offer a promising novel approach for understanding particular complex network structures and dynamics \cite{Serrano2008, Serrano2018}.
+However, fully characterizing scale-invariant properties in real networks remains an open challenge.

-Despite these difficulties, a novel approach known as the Laplacian Renormalization Group (LRG), a generalization of statistical mechanics RG to graphs, has emerged, providing a comprehensive framework for effectively coarse-graining heterogeneous systems in both real space and momentum space \cite{LRG}.
-This approach leverages diffusive dynamics on networks to gradually remove the smallest fine-grained structural scales by progressively eliminating the contribution from large eigenvalues.
-More specifically, the method allows for the redefinition of effective time-dependent Laplacian and adjacency matrices at progressively coarser scales.